 Tips for Lithium-ion Battery Storage: Temperature and Charge

 Temperature is vital for understanding how to store lithium batteries.
 The recommended storage temperature for most is 59° F (15° C)—but that’s not the case across the board.
 So, before storing lithium batteries, thoroughly read labels on proper storage for your specific battery type.
 Lithium battery storage buildings with climate control are ideal for storing bulk quantities of Li-ion batteries at specific temperatures to ensure a safe storage environment.

 Be sure to know the specifics unique to YOUR battery.
-To ignore such information may cause excessive heat to damage the battery internally and potentially create a fire event.
+To ignore such information that could prove devastating.
+Overcharging may cause excessive heat to damage the battery internally and potentially create a fire event.
 Some batteries specify a charge between 30% and 50%.
-The cells can be stored fully discharged, although the cell voltage should not drop below 2.0 for optimal safety.
+Some cells can be stored fully discharged, although the cell voltage should not drop below 2.0 for optimal safety.
 The maximum voltage should not exceed 4.1 volts.
-Always follow the charging instructions provided with each Li-ion battery.
+Always follow the individual charging instructions provided with each Li-ion battery from the manufacturer.

 How to Store Lithium-ion Batteries: Maintenance and Handling Precautions

 Ensure temperature controls are set to specified temperatures